-Q. Can I get a COVID-19 vaccine and flu vaccine at the same time?
+Q. Can I get a COVID-19 vaccine at the same time as another vaccine?

 A. It is easy to get the vaccine now!
 All DC residents 12 and older are eligible to receive the COVID-19 vaccine.
-The District currently offers 14 high-capacity, walk-up, no appointment needed vaccination sites.
+The District currently offers 11 high-capacity, walk-up, no appointment needed vaccination sites.
 (Walk-up sites are for first doses.
 When you receive your first dose, you will still make an appointment to get your second dose.)
 The walk-up sites are in addition to the pharmacies, clinics, and health care providers that are also administering the vaccines citywide.
 These sites have their own scheduling systems.
 See locations and hours here.

 Q. How do the COVID-19 vaccines work?
 Do they all work the same?

-A. The mRNA vaccines (Pfizer and Moderna) work differently than the Johnson & Johnson viral vector vaccine.
+A. The mRNA vaccines (Pfizer and Moderna) work differently than the J&J vaccine which is a viral vector vaccine.

 How the mRNA vaccines work: mRNA is the blueprint living things use to make proteins.
 Viruses and humans both use mRNA.
 The vaccine contains the mRNA code for the COVID-19 virus spike protein.
 The spike protein is what the virus uses to attach to and infect human cells.
 The vaccine causes human cells to produce some spike protein, which tricks the immune system into thinking a person is infected with the real virus.
 This causes the body to make an immune response.
 Then, if the person gets exposed to the real virus, the immune system kills the virus and the person does not get sick.

-How the viral vector (Johnson & Johnson vaccine works: This vaccine works by using a different virus called an adenovirus that has been weakened so it cannot replicate.
+How the viral vector (J&J) vaccine works: This vaccine works by using a different virus called an adenovirus that has been weakened so it cannot replicate.
 The adenovirus carries the spike protein code and, similar to the mRNA virus, it instructs human cells to make some spike protein to cause the body to make an immune response.

-A. Herd immunity (also known as population immunity) occurs when a large enough percentage of a given population is immune to a certain infection such that when someone gets the infection, the microbe has difficulty finding new people to infect.
-When herd immunity is reached, epidemics die out.
+A. Herd immunity (also known as population immunity) occurs when a high enough percentage of a population is immune to a certain infection.
+When a population reaches herd immunity, if someone gets the infection, the microbe has difficulty finding new people to infect, and epidemics will die out.
 The amount of the population that needs to be immune to reach herd immunity varies for every infection.
-It can vary from 50-90% for viral infections.
 It is not yet known what percentage of people would need to be immune to COVID-19 to reach herd immunity.
-Getting as many people vaccinated as possible is the safest and best way to reach herd immunity, to stop the COVID-19 pandemic and to return life to normal.
+Getting as many people vaccinated as possible is the safest and best way to get to herd immunity and stop the COVID-19 pandemic.

 Q. Will the vaccines work on the variant strains of COVID-19?